Harness Engineering for Agentic AI Coding Tools: An Exploratory Study

-Agentic AI coding tools with autonomous capabilities beyond conversational content generation increasingly automate repetitive and time-consuming software development tasks.
+Agentic AI coding tools increasingly automate software development tasks.
 Developers can configure these tools through versioned repository-level artifacts such as Markdown and JSON files.
-In this paper, we present a systematic analysis of configuration mechanisms for agentic AI coding tools, covering Claude Code, GitHub Copilot, Cursor, Gemini, and Codex.
-We identify eight configuration mechanisms and, in an empirical study of 2,926 GitHub repositories, examine whether and how they are adopted.
-We then explore \textsc{Context Files}, \textsc{Skills}, and \textsc{Subagents}, that is, three mechanisms available across tools, in more detail.
-Our findings reveal three trends.
-First, \textsc{Context Files} dominate the configuration landscape and are often the sole mechanism in a repository, with \texttt{AGENTS.md} emerging as an interoperable standard across tools.
-Second, advanced mechanisms such as \textsc{Skills} and \textsc{Subagents} are only shallowly adopted: most repositories define only one or two artifacts, and \textsc{Skills} predominantly rely on static instructions rather than executable workflows.
-Third, distinct configuration cultures are forming around different tools, with Claude Code users employing the broadest range of mechanisms.
-These findings establish an empirical baseline for longitudinal and experimental research on how configuration strategies evolve and affect agent performance as agentic AI coding tools mature.
+The emerging term \emph{harness engineering} extends context engineering, broadening the focus from a model's context to the full set of mechanisms configured around it.
+We present a systematic analysis of configuration mechanisms for agentic AI coding tools, covering Claude Code, GitHub Copilot, Cursor, Gemini, and Codex.
+We identify eight configuration mechanisms spanning from static context to executable and external integrations and, in an empirical study of 2,853 GitHub repositories, examine whether and how they are adopted, with a detailed analysis of \textsc{Context Files}, \textsc{Skills}, and \textsc{Subagents}.
+First, \textsc{Context Files} dominate the configuration landscape and are often the sole mechanism in a repository, with \texttt{AGENTS.\allowbreak{}md} emerging as an interoperable standard across tools.
+Second, few repositories adopt advanced mechanisms such as \textsc{Skills} and \textsc{Subagents}. \textsc{Skills} predominantly rely on static instructions rather than executable scripts.
+Third, distinct configuration practices are forming around different tools, with Claude Code users employing the broadest range of mechanisms.
+These findings establish an empirical baseline for understanding harness engineering, suggest that \texttt{AGENTS.\allowbreak{}md} serves as a natural starting point, and motivate longitudinal and experimental research on how configuration strategies evolve and affect agent performance.

 \ccsdesc[500]{Software and its engineering}

 \keywords{Software Engineering, Generative AI, AI Agents, Configuration}